raymondogbe/hub88/README.md

 3. I had a lot of network issues that made me to debugg endlessly.
 Network issue apparently was as a result of the unstable mobile internet that I had to use.

 ---
+### DYNAMODB SETUP
+1. Sign in to AWS Console: Go to: https://console.aws.amazon.com
+2. Sign in using your credentials
+3. In the search bar, type DynamoDB and select it from the drop down menu
+4. From the dashboard, click on **"create table"** button
+5. Type in a table name of preference.
+This table name will be inserted into our terraform remote backend configuration code
+6. Type in **"LockID"** as the partition key.
+LockID is used to implement a distributed locking mechanism, particularly when managing Terraform state since this is what it is needed for.
+7. Scroll down and click on **"create table"** button
+8. Your table would be obvious on the Dashboard

+Use your credentials to log in.
 ### Jenkins Setup
 1. Launch another instance for Jenkins
 2. Install Java, terraform, git and Jenkins